Serving Mercer, Ocean, Monmouth, Somerset, & Middlesex County

 Fortunately, opossums are usually easy to bait and trap.
 They are scavengers and when it comes to food they just can’t say no. A nuisance wildlife removal specialist will know where to set up the cages to be most effective, will monitor the cages, and relocate the opossums off your property once captured.

 A professional pest control operators can remove opossums safely and humanely.
 Nuisance wildlife inside one’s home is an emergency.
 There is risk of disease and injury to your family and extensive damage to your property from gnawing and waste deposits.
-Call or contact Cowleys Pest Services right away for a free inspection and estimate in Mercer, Ocean, Monmouth, Middlesex County, New Jersey.
+Call or contact Cowleys Pest Services right away for a free inspection and estimate in Mercer, Ocean, Monmouth, Somerset, & Middlesex County, New Jersey.